erikvanbrakel/OpenSourcePolicy/OSS-Policy.md

 software.

 - Your and eVision certain rights and duties arising out of this Policy survive the term of the actual employment / hire / another form of contractual relationship on basis of and within which the OSS was created.

 - This Policy may be updated and amended from time to time.

-- In case of any doubt, questions or queries in connection with this Policy or OSS, please contact eVision OSS Board.
-If you believe that any of the components or libraries created by (one of) eVision employees, contractors, agents or third parties and intellectual property rights to which are owned by eVision would benefit from being open source, please contact eVision OSS Board.

-- This Policy may be updated and amended from time to time.